-Interested in how to apply ID training to being a CDC disease detective?
-IDSA, with funding provided by CDC, has created a joint infectious diseases and CDC Epidemic Intelligence Service fellowship pilot program for ID physicians.
-The four-year pilot program streamlines a career path for applicants interested in both the ID fellowship and EIS program.
-Learn more and begin planning for this new opportunity.
+IDSA, in partnership with CDC, has created a joint infectious diseases and CDC Epidemic Intelligence Service fellowship pilot program for physicians pursuing an ID fellowship.
+The ID/EIS training program combines the two-year ID fellowship and two-year EIS program for a structured four-year training opportunity.

 This new opportunity pairs an ID fellowship with the EIS program.
 For the first year of the pilot, 11 ID fellowship programs were selected to participate in the pilot.
 Learn about the programs and the application process.

 The competitive application process to become part of the joint fellowship has closed for calendar year 2023.
 Selected ID fellowship programs were notified in June 2023.

 IDSA and CDC may expand the number of participating programs in future years.
 If the pilot is expanded further, a competitive application process will be held, with updates shared on this website.